What Is Gallbladder Cancer?

 Gastrointestinal symptoms: the vast majority of patients will suffer from indigestion, tired of greasy, belching, etc.

 Right upper abdominal pain: right upper abdominal discomfort, followed by persistent secret pain or dull pain, sometimes accompanied by intense and intermittent pain, spreading to the right shoulder.

 Jaundice and skin itching: they often occur in advanced course, manifested as yellowish skin and mostly accompanied by itching which is difficult to relieve, especially will be intensified at night.

 Fever and emaciation: about 25% of patients develop fever and advanced patients often are accompanied by emaciation and even dyscrasia.

-Once above symptoms occur, you need to go to hospital timely for check and prevent the development of gallbladder cancer.
+Once above symptoms occur, you need to go to hospital timely for checkup and prevent the development of gallbladder cancer.
 The population at high risk should be checked regularly, getting early detection and early treatment, so as to effectively prolong life expectancy.

 Diagnosis of Gallbladder Cancer

 Ultrasonography: it can be done to show the size of gallbladder lesions, determining whether there is cancerization and observing whether there are obvious lymph node metastases and liver involvement.